barcag07/netflix-signup-clone-reuploaded/README.md

 # Netflix-clone

 ATTENTION!
 ATTENTION!
 ATTENTION!
 ATTENTION!
 ATTENTION!
 ATTENTION!
 This website was made to practice my web developing skills.
 Please DO NOT provide or reveal any real personal information.
-If you would like to see my clone, press details If a warning appears and then click "visit this unsafe site".
-I made a ticket for the "report a detection problem", so until it is resolved this is my warning.